robinweser/fela/docs/guides/UsageWithCycle.md

 ## Theming

-Like `react-fela` we provide a way to pass a theme to your components. the theme can be passed through options of `makeFelaDomDriver` :
+Like `react-fela`, we provide a way to pass a theme to your components. the theme can be passed through options of `makeFelaDomDriver` :

 ```javascript